Hinduism in North Macedonia

 Hinduism in North Macedonia is mainly represented by the Hare Krishna movement (ISKCON) and the Sathya Sai Baba Organisation.
-ISKCON and the Satya Sai Baba-Centre have been registered in Macedonia as a part of the Oriental religion.
+ISKCON and the Satya Sai Baba-Centre have been registered in North Macedonia as a part of the Oriental religion.

-Hare Krishna in Macedonia
+Hare Krishna in North Macedonia

-ISKCON is a legally registered and recognized as a religious minority in Macedonia.
+ISKCON is a legally registered and recognized as a religious minority in North Macedonia.
 The main center is located in Skopje, Ul:31 Br:33, nas.
 Volkovo, 1000 Skopje, with sympathizers throughout the country.
 Its first center was opened in 1988.
 Local members are frequently visited by devotees from other former Yugoslav countries, who are considerably larger in number.

-In Macedonia, governments regularly invite Hare Krishna devotees whenever there is an occasion for various religious bodies to meet together.
+In North Macedonia, governments regularly invite Hare Krishna devotees whenever there is an occasion for various religious bodies to meet together.
 The deceased President Trajkovski invited members each time he met with leaders from other religious groups.